Segment the imagery

 - Click Next.

 The next page is the Merge Classes page.
-You'll use this page to merge subclasses into their parent classes.
+You will use this page to merge subclasses into their parent classes.
 Your raster currently has seven classes, each representing a type of land use.
-While these classes were essential for an accurate classification, you're only interested in whether each class is pervious or impervious.
-You'll merge the subclasses into the Pervious and Impervious parent classes to create a raster with only two classes.
+While these classes were essential for an accurate classification, you are only interested in whether each class is pervious or impervious.
+You will merge the subclasses into the Pervious and Impervious parent classes to create a raster with only two classes.

 - For each class, in the New Class column, choose either Pervious or Impervious.